RDIL/cakebot.club/_posts/2019-05-28-info_command.md

 author: paramt
 ---

-We're delighted to announce the new `+info` command today :smiley:
+We're delighted to announce the new `+info` command today :v:

 ### Usage